 The white vinegar in this process will break down bits of food, grease, soap scum, residue and any other lingering grime.

-Vinegar is an acidic solution which loves to fight stains and bacteria.
-Instead of using a bottle of chemical cleaner you should use white vinegar.
+Vinegar is an acidic solution that loves to fight stains and bacteria.
+Instead of using a bottle of chemical cleaner, you should use white vinegar.

 Spray stubborn stains and brush thoroughly to remove the stains.